psemiletov/tea-qt/README.md

 ### 01: INSTALLATION FROM THE SOURCE ###

-You can install TEA from the source in 4 ways, using build systems qmake/make, meson/ninja, cmake/make, cmake/ninja.
+You can install TEA from the source in 4 ways, using build systems qmake/make, cmake/make, cmake/ninja.
 But first, you need to install some development libraries.

 **Mandatory:**

-Qt 4.8 or Qt 5.4+ or Qt 6, zlib
+Qt 4.8 or Qt 5.4+ or Qt 6

 **Optional:**

-libaspell (for spell checking engine), libhunspell (for spell checking engine), poppler-qt5 or poppler-qt6 (to read the text from PDF), ddjvuap (to read the text from DJVU)
+TEA has some optional dependencies, those extends the functionality and can be turned on/off during pre-build configuration.
+Here is a list with library names and cmake command line switches:

+libaspell: -DUSE_ASPELL=ON //enables Aspell spell checker, OFF by default

+nuspell: -DUSE_NUSPELL=ON //enables Nuspell engine, that uses Hunspell dictionaries, OFF by default

+libhunspell: -DUSE_HUNSPELL=ON //enables Hunspell engine, ON by default

+poppler-cpp: -DUSE_PDF=ON //to read the text from PDF, OFF by default

+ddjvuapi: -DUSE_DJVU=ON //to read the text from DJVU,  OFF by default

+speech-dispatcher: -DUSE_SPEECH=ON //makes TEA the speech-dispatcher client, to speach the text.
+OFF by default, and can be turned of when build with it.

 **Note for FreeBSD users**: you need the pkgconf package - pkg install pkgconf

 Which build system you should use?

 Use qmake for: Qt 4, old distros and Windows.
-Use meson or cmake for modern distros. cmake is the mainline build system for TEA.
+Use cmake for modern distros. cmake is the mainline build system for TEA.

 #### 01.01 CMAKE ####